 Yes.
 I am that kind of crazy.
 Honestly though, this DIY dog poop bag wreath just might be the most useful Christmas wreath ever.
 As all good dog owners know, you can never have too many poo bags, but you can definitely have too few!
 Hehehe… Here are the DIY details on how the dog poop bag wreath and accompanying miniature poop bag Christmas tree were made.

 Yes.
 But also pretty doggone practical!
 These would be particularly fun crafts for animal welfare charity holiday fundraisers.
 I would totally buy a raffle ticket for a poop bag wreath (look at all those bags, so worth it!) or buy a mini tree.
 After all, I’d have to buy poop bags anyway, right?

 Giggles and poo jokes aside, they would also make nifty gifts for dog owners and furfriends.
 A wreath like mine might be a bit expensive for your holiday gift budget, but it can be scaled down in size.
 Alternatively, the mini trees are very affordable, cute, simple, and require only a few minutes to make.
 Both crafts come apart into initial materials that can mostly be used, reused, or recycled with limited waste.
 Pawesome indeed!

-The dogs preferred last year’s Christmas dog bone treat wreath of course, but Humphrey was pretty keen to assist with the recycling duties for this project and happily helped break down the packaging for the recycling.
-Our dogs LOVE helping with the recycling and I love reducing our household waste – win win!
+The dogs preferred last year’s Christmas dog bone treat wreath, of course.
+But Humphrey was keen to assist with the recycling duties for this project and happily helped break down the packaging.
+Our dogs LOVE helping with the recycling and I love reducing our household waste.
+Win win!

 How to Make a DIY Dog Poop Bag Christmas Wreath